MikeTannenbaum/mtdc-2022/_posts/2023-01-13-now-leading-optimizastion-and-sustainability-solutions.md

 ---
-title:  "A new and exciting adventure"
+title:  "Now leading Optimizastion and Sustainability Solutions"
 ---

 It's taken me 36+ years to fully recognize and embrace the fact that my passion for sustainability and the environment aligns perfectly with my career aspirations and experiences.